imcasero/my-website/README.md

 ## Use linting

-for use the lint run:
+For use the lint run:

 ```bash
   npm run lint